210517-Enterprise/demos/week7/README.md

-# Week 7: Spring 🍃
+# Week 7: REST and Spring 🍃

 <br>